AdobeDocs/marketo.de-DE/help/marketo/product-docs/demand-generation/facebook/publish-landing-pages-to-facebook.md

    ![](assets/image2015-4-22-16-3a53-3a46.png)

-1. Wählen Sie **Veröffentlichen auf Facebook** aus den Aktionen für Landingpages.
+1. Wählen Sie **Auf Facebook** veröffentlichen aus den Landingpages-Aktionen.

    ![](assets/image2015-4-22-16-3a54-3a55.png)